 Explore 60 acres of formal gardens and 750 acres of historic parkland

-Please check opening times and closures before your visit.
+Please check opening times and upcoming closures before your visit.

 Included in palace admission (members go free)

 Hampton Court Palace’s world-famous gardens include 60 acres of spectacular formal gardens and 750 acres (304 hectares) of parkland, all set within a loop of the River Thames.

 Our gardens are home to the world's oldest puzzle maze, a record-breaking grape vine, three National Plant Collections and a huge variety of wildlife, including the descendants of Henry VIII’s deer herd.

 Look out for our garden history tours, which cover over 500 years of history.

 Summer sees the spectacular herbaceous border in the East Front Gardens at its best, while Queen Mary II's Exoticks come out in the Lower Orangery Garden.

 In the winter, striking outlines of trees stretch across Home Park and, if we're lucky, snow highlights the topiary of the Privy Garden.

 The gardens come to life in spring with over one million flowering bulbs in the Wilderness and a riot of colour in the formal gardens.More about our garden highlights